mrhaffner/trie/README.md

 - Improved documentation / style for script.js
 - Unit tests for script.js
 - Improved code reuse and documentation for tests
-- Docomentation for RESTish API
+- Documentation for RESTish API